 Keep in mind that there’s a lot more to this than finding bigger tires and slapping them on your vehicle.
 You’ll still need to verify the staggered fitment.
 You can usually add or subtract 15 to 20 millimeters from your tire’s width before you’ll run into any problems.

 Additionally, it’s good to double-check that your new tires aren’t rubbing on any other components after you install them.
-You may need to use a fender rolling tool to fold up the “lip” of your fenders, and may need to use it to “pull” your fenders out too.
+You may need to use a fender rolling tool to roll the “lip” of your fenders up, and may need to use it to “pull” your fenders out too.

 However, if you plan on upgrading your tire width further or if you want to increase your rim size, the process is a bit more expensive, but it’s usually pretty straightforward too.

 In addition to purchasing larger rims, you may need larger brakes to handle the added weight.
 Remember, it’s best to measure everything before ordering to make sure the new rim size will fit.

 On the other hand, if it’s your front wheels that you are making changes to, make sure you measure the clearance of both — when you have the wheel straight and when it’s completely turned.
 If it doesn’t fit at any point, you may need to use some wheel spacers and probably spend some more time massaging your fenders.

 Other Ways to Improve Traction